jantman/ford-f150-gen14-can-bus-interface/README.md

 * Monitors CAN bus messages for bed lights, door locks, transmission park status, and battery state
 * Controls bed light relay based on vehicle puddle lamp status with manual override capability
 * Manual bed light control via double-click button (independent of CAN bus signals)
-* Controls status LEDs for vehicle lock and park status
 * Provides secure toolbox unlock functionality (only when vehicle is unlocked and in park)
 * Comprehensive logging and error handling
 * Modular, maintainable code architecture